papsti/macpan-workshop/syllabus.md

 ```
 In this cycle, exploration often clarifies if our existing parameter values need refinement.
 In turn, parameterization refines a model so that it can be used to make defensible inferences in a specific context.
 Such inferences can raise questions about whether a model should be stratified to make it more realistic.
 Finally, stratification can create new model behaviours that may require further exploration, starting the cycle over again.

-We have learned from our experience in applied public health modelling that it is better to complete each iteration of this cycle as quickly as possible, rather than trying to produce the perfect model outright. <span style="color:red">MLi: reword the previous s.?
-I know what you mean but from an inference point of view, one can build a model they think is perfect for their research question and then try to learn what is going on</span>.
+We have learned from our experience in applied public health modelling that it is better to complete each iteration of this cycle as quickly as possible, rather than trying to produce the perfect model outright. <font style="color:red">MLi: reword the previous s.?
+I know what you mean but from an inference point of view, one can build a model they think is perfect for their research question and then try to learn what is going on</font>.
 Keeping the scope of each step as limited as possible, or even skipping steps if they are not a priority, is useful for avoiding [analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis).
 Every time we get back to the **inference** step we have another chance of providing valuable inputs to a public health debate, and so we want to do this as often as possible.

 The final stratification step will increase model complexity, which has both advantages and disadvantages.
 Therefore, complexity will tend to increase as a modelling project iterates through the cycle.
 Starting with a simple model will help ensure that the project converges on an appropriate level of complexity.
 Sometimes it is worth resetting the cycle by starting again with a simpler model.